Executive Order (film)

 Executive Order (Medida Provisória) is a 2020 Brazilian dystopian drama film directed by Lázaro Ramos (in his feature directorial debut), based on the stage play Namibia, no! by Aldri Anunciação.

 The film had its world premiere at the Moscow International Film Festival on 3 October 2020, and was screened at the Indie Memphis Film Fest on 20 October 2020 and at the South by Southwest Film Festival on 20 March 2021.
 It was released theatrically in Brazil on 14 April 2022.

 Plot

 Near future in Brazil.
-After Capitú, a doctor, and Antônio, a lawyer, sue the authoritarian Brazilian government for compensation for the descendants of African slaves once brought to the country, they and all other Black citizens are to be sent to Africa.
+After Capitu, a doctor, and Antônio, a lawyer, sue the authoritarian Brazilian government for compensation for the descendants of African slaves once brought to the country, they and all other Black citizens are to be sent to Africa.
 This outrageous order is followed by a hunt for Black citizens who are exiled to Africa against their will.

-While the army and the police enforce the law, Antonio sends his uncle to go in search of the doctor, who has joined a resistance movement.
+While the army and the police enforce the law, Antônio sends his uncle to go in search of the doctor, who has joined a resistance movement.
 From the background and underground, they fight together against the madness that has spread in the country, triggering a resistance that inspires the nation.